NorthstarWang/NYP-Journey/README.md

 - ##### Invitation system

   Users invite their friends who have not yet get into NYP Journey with a invitation code.
 Both the new user who key in the code and the invitation code owner will be rewarded extra credit.

+  - Invitation code

+    Every user has their own unique invitation code, once the code has been key in by other new user that has not yet applied invitation code.
+Both users will be awarded credit that can redeem books in bookshop.

 - ##### Reporting pages